-In order to connect your vCenter Server to ControlUp for monitoring purposes, it's highly recommended to create a special dedicated user (Service Account) in Active Directory and assign it with privileges in vCenter Server that will be used only for this purpose.
+In order to connect your vCenter Server to ControlUp for monitoring purposes, it's highly recommended to create a dedicated user (Service Account) in Active Directory and assign it with privileges in vCenter Server that will be used only for this purpose.

-First step is to create a user in your Active Directory.
+The first step is to create a user in your Active Directory.
 Example for username: CU_VMware

 **If you already have a service account that you want to use with CU it's also possible.
 You DO NOT have to create a special user just for ControlUp.